What Do I Need To Know Before I Come For My First Lesson?

-You stopped by your local Fred Astaire Franchised Dance Studio, chatted with the manager and an instructor and decided the time is right to learn how to dance, to perk up your social life and to get in better shape (yes, dance does all of those things for you).
+You stopped by Fred Astaire Dance Studios, chatted with the manager and an instructor and decided the time is right to learn how to dance, to perk up your social life and to get in better shape (yes, dance does all of those things for you).

 Now what?
 You’re considering private ballroom dance lessons or group ballroom dance classes at FADS or even a combination of both.
 Maybe there’s a wedding in your future or perhaps you just want to get your feet moving on the dancing floor to hone long-forgotten skills.
 How do you prepare for the great experience that awaits you?
 Here are some tips and answers to often-asked questions.

 - What type of ballroom dance lessons should I take?
 We offer all partnership dances, from waltz, tango, cha-cha, and salsa, to swing and club dancing.
-We can help you with your wedding dance, all of your social dance needs, and any dance done with a partner (but don’t worry, you do not need a partner to dance at your studios!).
+We can help you with your wedding dance, all of your social dance needs, and any dance done with a partner (but don’t worry, you do not need a partner to dance with us!).

 - How will I pay for this?
-Contact the Fred Astaire Dance studio near you for that studio’s current introductory offer.
-Beyond that, our prices vary as dance lesson programs are designed to fit each student’s specific interests – social dancing, wedding, competitive dancing, etc. Each studio tailors programs to meet individual goals and budget.
+First, be sure to ask about the studio’s current introductory offer – a money-saving way to get started.
+Beyond that, our prices vary as dance lesson programs are designed to fit each student’s specific interests – social dancing, wedding, competitive dancing, etc. At Fred Astaire Dance Studios, we tailor our dance instruction programs to meet your goals and budget.